LoyolaChicagoBooks/cder/source/timers.rst

 separate state-dependent behavior from overarching handling of external and internal triggers and actions.

 We start by defining a state abstraction.
-Each state has a unique identifier and a state-specific method for updating the view.
+Besides the same common methods and reference to its surrounding state machine, each state has a unique identifier.

 .. literalinclude:: ../examples/countdowntimer-android-java/Timer/src/main/java/edu/luc/etl/cs313/android/countdowntimer/model/state/TimerState.java
    :start-after: begin-type-TimerState